Exploring genomics with Wellcome Connecting Science

 Engagement and Society

-Our work across Engagement and Society uses research and engagement methods to investigate the impact of genomics on people and communities.
-We listen, gather and share insights on public attitudes and experiences.
-We use this understanding to create innovative ways to discover how genomic science is relevant to our lives.
-We work with diverse global communities, learners, educators, and researchers.
+Our work across Engagement and Society uses research and engagement approaches to investigate the impact of science, ethics, and genomic technologies on people, on both a local and a global scale.
+We listen, gather, and share insights on public attitudes and experiences; and we create equitable programmes, projects and resources that facilitate accessible engagement and dynamic learning.
+We use our insights and understanding to support a diverse range of intersecting communities, including young people, learners, educators, researchers, patients, and the public, to discover how genomic science is relevant to all our lives.

-Find out more about our public programmes and resources
+Find out more about our work across engagement and society.

 Explore the diversity of career pathways into the field of genomics with our series of films and career profiles at https://www.yourgenome.org/tags/careers/